murchandamus/bips/bip-update-process.md

 one month, and no person maintains any unaddressed substantiated objections to it.
 Addressed or obstructive objections may be ignored/overruled by general agreement that they have been sufficiently addressed, but clear reasoning must be given in such circumstances.
-An Active Process BIP may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.
+An Active Process BIP may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.[^living-documents]

 ##### Revisions